jacobcode01/ChurnLabs/README.md

 <hr>

 ### 8. Start the React Frontend
-- The frontend provides an interactive UI for generating real-time churn predictions.
+- The frontend provides an interactive UI for generating on-demand churn predictions.
 ```bash
 make frontend-dev
 ```